sgmurphy/wordpress-plugins/ameliabooking/readme.txt

 - Booking forms for online appointments and events scheduling with **great UI and UX** your customers will love You can easily embed appointment-booking forms with two shortcodes: **[ameliabooking]** or **[ameliacatalog}**.- By choosing one of them, you can choose whether you want to show the booking flow in a step-by-step view to your customers or you prefer the catalogue view.
 With catalogue view, all services are presented in the form of cards.
-- Easily embeddable event-booking form with the **[ameliaevents]** shortcode which allows you to show your events in a form of a list where all the most important informations will be shown: Event date and time, location, capacity, status, price etc.
+- Easily embeddable event-booking form with the **[ameliaevents]** shortcode which allows you to show your events in a form of a list where all the most important information will be shown: Event date and time, location, capacity, status, price etc.
 - A convenient **Calendar view** on the back-end, giving a complete overview of all scheduled appointments end events – [Calendar Admin View](https://wpamelia.com/admin-calendar/)
 - Configuration of your **provider’s details and working schedule** so you can choose in which time frames you want to be available for booking –[General Settings](https://wpamelia.com/general-settings/)
 - Creation of services and categories in which those services will be organised - [Services and Service Categories](https://wpamelia.com/services-and-categories/)